-And in doing so Nintendo’s marketing efforts have been keen to hammer home precisely what’s different, aside from the Italian plumber’s brother once again enjoying his turn in the limelight in continuing his year long celebrations.
+And in doing so Nintendo’s marketing efforts have been keen to hammer home precisely what’s different, aside from the Italian plumber’s brother once again enjoying his turn in the limelight in continuing his year-long celebrations.

 Each level has been entirely reworked, their individual challenge significantly increased with the player now facing far trickier gauntlets in your quest to leap atop the end goal flagpole.
 The Mushroom Kingdom remains laden with innate charm, enemies bopping along to the game’s iconic themes before continuing their menacing advance.

-Yet undermining the experience is the continual push toward speed runs, resulting in counterintuitive design that diminishes from the joy that Nintendo’s output usually delivers.
+Yet undermining the experience is the continual push toward speed runs, resulting in a counterintuitive design that diminishes from the joy that Nintendo’s output usually delivers.
 The removal of checkpoints forcibly ejecting players back the world map multiple times as you endlessly set out to conquer obstacles placed in your way.
 You’ll curse as your lives flit away, grumble when unkind level design catches you out, and soon join the many already sharing their struggles through Miiverse.

-Although, I should reinforce this as being a welcome trial in part, at complete contrast to the relative ease that many found within New Super Mario Bros.
+Although, I should reinforce this as being a welcome trial in part, a complete contrast to the relative ease that many found within New Super Mario Bros.
 U itself.
 Luigi’s post-level completion exclamation of “Phew!
 Made it!” does much to echo such sentiment perfectly, and you’ll regularly find yourself feeling exactly the same way throughout.

 It is Luigi’s play style that many will need to adapt to, which proves quite the adjustment in comparison to his absent brother.
-Reaching greater jump height, distances and performing lengthier slides are just a few tricks up his sleeve, which are a worthwhile differentiation to those that wouldn’t otherwise don the green cap.
+Reaching greater jump height, distances and performing lengthier slides are just a few tricks up his sleeve, which is a worthwhile differentiation to those that wouldn’t otherwise don the green cap.

 As can be expected from Nintendo, controlling Luigi feels suitably tight despite his bumbling manner, meaning that you can only blame your own skill when your attempts go awry.
 For those struggling to overcome such difficulties, the company serves up thieving menace Nabbit as an invincible alternative more suited to beginners.